 Despite financial hardships over the years, the family has been committed to the conservation and preservation of their land and have diligently avoided subdividing or changing the historic (agricultural and forestry) uses of the property.

 The Valley View Ranch property is visible along a 4-mile stretch of the county’s Mattole Road, forming the visual backdrop to the town of Petrolia.
 It is a pastoral scene with timbered slopes and gullies, heavy cottonwood and willow thickets lining the North Fork Mattole River; and, on the alluvial flats, sheep, cattle, and wildlife share perennial pastures, unbroken and smooth except by several parallel watercourses shaded by woody vegetation.

 Both the North Fork Mattole River and Mill Creek harbor native indigenous salmonid species including resident populations of steelhead, native cutthroat, and coho.
 Winter chinook utilize both streams for spawning.
 State or federally listed species are known or suspected to utilize the property as well, including northern spotted owls, golden eagles, red and yellow-legged frogs, and red tree voles.
 Mountain lion, black bear, coyote, and blacktail deer also occur on the property.

 As Francis puts it, “Ranching and the land has been my way of life, it’s what I believe in.
-I have been ranching on a small scale my whole life, and I actually worked on this property as a young man … Then the property became available to me and I jumped at the opportunity because it was what I wanted all my life.
+I have been ranching on a small scale my whole life, and I actually worked on this property as a young man … when the property became available to me, I jumped at the opportunity because it was what I wanted all my life.
 The main reason for doing a conservation easement is to keep the land intact as a working ranch and forest and to ensure my family unit.”

 Price Creek Ranch